-Even by the standards of Baltimore City contracting, where “EWOs” (extra work orders), construction delays and cost overruns are a way of life, the admission made on page 72 of this week’s Board of Estimates agenda was remarkable.
+Even by the standards of Baltimore City contracting where “EWOs” (extra work orders), construction delays and cost overruns are a way of life, the admission made on page 72 of this week’s Board of Estimates agenda is remarkable.

 The Department of Transportation informed the spending board that an earlier approved contract to repair the city’s underground conduit network was “presented incorrectly.”

 As a result, a contract billed as costing $26 million will eventually cost much more – $100 million – according to bid documents obtained by The Brew.

 In other words, DOT made a $74 million mistake.

 Compounding the oddity of the agency’s admission is the fact that the “mistake” was not made recently.

 Instead, the erroneous price was approved by the board 2½ years ago, on August 10, 2016, during the administration of former Mayor Stephanie Rawlings-Blake.

 Whether the $26 million figure was really a mistake or a ploy to steer a lucrative contract to two politically-wired businessmen will be examined later in this story.